 The process of setting up your company is very straightforward and can be done entirely remotely.

-The whole process took about 5 business days for me.
+The whole process of setting up with Xolo Leap took about 5 business days for me.
 It typically involved filling out some details or just clicking an accept button, then waiting for the next step while Xolo set things up in the background.

 By the way, if you’re going to sign up with Xolo Leap, they were kind enough to share a coupon code which I’m happy to pass on to you.
 Just fill it into the referral code field on the very first page: